wabbajack-tools/mod-lists/noise/readme.md

 Download `Wabbajack.exe`.
 This can be found in the [#builds](https://discord.gg/AzS3dw2) channel in the [Wabbajack discord](https://discord.gg/AzS3dw2).

+Create a folder at the root of your drive called Wabbajack.
+Place the Wabbajack.exe in this folder. i.e., `C:\Wabbajack\`

+### Upgrading from previous versions of NOISE:

+Wabbajack now supports in-place upgrades, however, anything that doesn’t match the modlist will be deleted.
+If you’ve added your own mods, back them up to be safe.

+Delete Nice Overall Improvement SE.wabbajack from the C:\Wabbajack\downloaded_mod_lists\ folder.
+Select NOISE from the Wabbajack UI modlist browser, and redownload.

+Overwrite the previous installation of NOISE, after you’ve ensured you’ve backed up your saves and mods that you included yourself.

 ### System Specs

 With or without DynDOLOD generated, I recommend 4-6GB of VRAM for optimal performance, especially with an ENB.
 This guide requires you to generate LODs yourself, due to allowing other mods to be installed on top.